Education & Pedagogy

 CurriculumReflects the aims and values of education prescribed by philosophy; designed to transmit philosophical values and foster holistic developmentInforms the content and structure of the curriculum; shapes educational objectives, methods, and outcomes

-Concept of DisciplineReflects philosophical precepts and ideological orientations; varies based on philosophical beliefs about human nature, morality, and social orderDefined by philosophical traditions, varies based on philosophical commitments about the nature of knowledge, learning, and human development
+Concept of DisciplineReflects philosophical precepts and ideological orientations; varies based on philosophical beliefs about human nature, morality, and social orderInforms disciplinary practices; emphasizes different concepts of discipline, such as natural consequences, inner discipline, or self-discipline

 Impact on TextbooksEmbodies philosophical values and cultural norms; reflects prevailing philosophical assumptions and ideological orientationsReflects philosophical ethos and educational objectives; transmits knowledge and values aligned with philosophical principles